The Tragedy Of Kris Kristofferson Explained

 Chris Gantry also saw the stark difference between the singer before and after his treatment for Lyme disease.
 "It's like Lazarus coming out of the grave and being born again," he said.
 Back in 2016, before returning to touring, Kristofferson began revisiting his old music to help sharpen his memory.
 "Thankfully I haven't lost the songs," he told Closer in 2021.
 The singer-songwriter went back on tour before officially retiring during the COVID-19 pandemic.

-Now 87, Kristofferson has slowed down.
+At 87, though, Kristofferson had slowed down.
 "Kris didn't feel he was up to touring anymore," an unnamed friend told Radar in September 2023.
-"Now, he just wants to make things easier for his family by turning his holdings into cash that will go to them when he's gone."
+However, he was known to make occasional appearances.
+In April of that year, he joined Rosanne Cash on stage at Willie Nelson's 90th birthday celebration where they sang Kristofferson's 1971 hit, "Loving Her Was Easier (Than Anything I'll Ever Do Again)," a song that Nelson is known to cover.
+As the year went on, his friend told Radar, "Now, he just wants to make things easier for his family by turning his holdings into cash that will go to them when he's gone."
 In August 2023, he listed his Mendocino, California ranch for $17.2 million.
-The sale, if and when it happens, would add to Kris Kristofferson's already impressive net worth of an estimated $50 million.
+At the time of this writing, Zillow still has the property listed for sale.